Jake-loranger/OpenHealthCare/README.md

 ### Phase 1: Protocol Development

-Blockchain Platform: Utilize Ethereum or Algorand for their robust smart contract capabilities and scalability.
+- Blockchain Platform: Utilize Ethereum or Algorand for their robust smart contract capabilities and scalability.
+Build documentation to the methods involved in the smart contracts.
-Smart Contracts: Develop contracts for fund pooling, claims processing, and surplus management.
+- Smart Contracts: Develop contracts for fund pooling, claims processing, and surplus management.
-HCPCS Integration: Standardize claims processing with a library of HCPCS codes.
+- HCPCS Integration: Standardize claims processing with a library of HCPCS codes.
+Build open-sourced documentation for cost of coveraget for each medical procedure code.

 ### Phase 2: Pilot Deployment

-Launch a small-scale pilot with 1,000 participants.
+- Launch a small-scale pilot with 1,000 participants.
-Monitor claims patterns and adjust actuarial models.
+- Monitor claims patterns and adjust actuarial models.
-Test DAO-based governance and refine voting mechanisms.
+- Test DAO-based governance and refine voting mechanisms.

 ### Phase 3: Scaling

-Expand participant base to regional and national levels.
+- Expand participant base to regional and national levels.
-Integrate with healthcare providers for seamless payments.
+- Integrate with healthcare providers for seamless payments.
-Optimize blockchain technology for transaction efficiency and cost, ensuring affordability.
+- Optimize blockchain technology for transaction efficiency and cost, ensuring affordability.

 ### Phase 4: Ecosystem Expansion

-Partner with third-party services (e.g., telemedicine, pharmacies).
+- Partner with third-party services (e.g., telemedicine, pharmacies).
-Introduce value-added services like preventive care incentives, wellness programs, and chronic disease management tools.
+- Introduce value-added services like preventive care incentives, wellness programs, and chronic disease management tools.

 ## Technology Stack